 Elastoplastic material behaviour is an idealisation of a particular kind of nonlinear stress-strain relationship in which we divide the stress-strain relationship into two clearly distinguished regions: (1) an elastic region, which is identical to the linear elastic material behaviour described above, and, (2) a purely plastic region.
-For a material subject to a uniaxial deformation, this is sketched in Figure 2.7.
-In Figure 2.7A, we see the initial elastic region, which in this sketch is tensile, with slope equal to the Young's modulus.
+For a material subject to a uniaxial deformation, this is sketched in Figure 10.
+In Figure 10A, we see the initial elastic region, which in this sketch is tensile, with slope equal to the Young's modulus.
 This region continues until the stress reaches the yield strength, Y. For further increases in strain beyond this point, the stress ceases to increase, and remains constant at the yield strength.
 The incremental strain in this region is referred to as the plastic strain.
-Although we must perform work to produce a plastic strain, the plastic strain is irreversible, as can be seen in Figure 2.7B.
-In B, after applying a large plastic strain, the strain is gradually reduced.
+Although we must perform work to produce a plastic strain, the plastic strain is irreversible, as can be seen in Figure 10B.
+In B, after applying a large plastic component of the strain that is reduced.
 The plastic strain component is unchanged during the relaxation; instead, it is the elastic component of the strain that is reduced.
 As the stress depends entirely on the elastic component of the strain, the stress also immediately begins to decrease.
 Hence, we do not travel back along the "outward" path, but instead return along a shifted version of the linear elastic region: the material exhibits hysteresis.
-Although the initial point and the final point of Figure 2.7B are both characterised by zero strain, the stress becomes negative - a compressive stress - until, once again, we reach the yield strength limit.
+Although the initial point and the final point of Figure 10B are both characterised by zero strain, the state is quite different, as the latter state has a large plastic strain.
+If we continue to reduce the strain, as in Figure 10C, the stress becomes negative - a compressive stress - until, once again, we reach the yield strength limit.
 Note that the yield strength in tension and the yield strength in compression are not necessarily equal.